QCDIS/NaaVRE-website/Readiness-level-framework.md

 to create virtual labs.
 Our platform needs contributions from the multiple roles to enable innovative research methods.
 Some people will only have one role for the virtual lab, while others might have multiple of the following roles:
+- Virtual lab development roles: Roles involved in the creation of a new virtual lab.
   - Virtual lab owner / Principal investigator: Coordinates the development of the virtual lab with a scientific vision.
   This will often be the golden user, i.e. the person that provides the initial publishable use case of the virtual lab.
   - Virtual lab core developers: Develop a new virtual lab in NaaVRE.
 Often the virtual lab owner will be one of the core developers.
   - Virtual lab code reviewers: Provide feedback during core development on the user-friendliness, maintainability, and robustness of the source code and other assets.
+- Virtual lab usage roles: Roles of people who use an existing virtual lab for their own research.
-- Virtual lab users: Researchers that couple virtual labs assets, and run their own scenarios in the virtual lab.
+  - Virtual lab user: Researchers that couple virtual labs assets, and run their own scenarios in the virtual lab by using their own data and parameters.
-- Virtual lab developer: Users who, besides coupling assets and running scenarios, expand and adapt the source code within their own copy of the virtual lab to suit their needs.
+  - Virtual lab asset developer: Users who, besides coupling assets and running scenarios, expand and adapt the source code within their own copy of the virtual lab to suit their needs.
 In the virtual labs the distinction between development and use is a continuum.
 How many changes a scientist will make to the codebase and libraries depends on whether the virtual lab already has the necessary assets for the user.
   - Virtual lab visitor: Visits the virtual lab to see how experiments were done and what is possible in the virtual lab.
-- Virtual lab service operator: Can support users.
-Knows the lab and can help out when problems arise. <span style="color:green">Do we want a specific trainer role?
-My current assumption is that this person will give the trainings</span>
+- Virtual lab support roles: Roles to support development and use of virtual labs.
+  - Virtual lab trainer: Knows the lab from a user viewpoint and provides trainings to new users.
   - Virtual lab technical coordinator: Knows the lab from a technical perspective and pushes the lab to the next readiness level.
 Often, this will be an employee at LifeWatch ERIC VLIC
+  - Virtual lab service operator: Can support users.
+Knows the potential and limitations of the lab and can help out when problems arise.
   - Virtual research environment development and operations (VRE DevOps) engineer: Maintains NaaVRE.
 Often, this will be an employee at LifeWatch ERIC VLIC.
   - Networked infrastructures scientist: Contribute state-of-the-art components to the NaaVRE and can publish technical papers that demonstrate the relevance of NaaVRE in the field of networked systems.

 ## Readiness levels
 We discern four readiness levels in the development of a virtual lab.